 Why wait to learn how to practice law until after graduation when you can start while still in law school?
-McGeorge's Externships let you earn law school credit while performing supervised legal work as an extern at nearly 100 approved government agencies, courts or non-profit entities, and limited for-profit entities where you'll have the opportunity to:
+McGeorge's Externships let you earn law school credit while performing supervised legal work as an extern at government agencies, courts or non-profit entities, and limited for-profit entities where you will have the opportunity:

 - Apply legal theory and academic principles to solve legal problems and controversies